FAQs

 Q: Where do I pick up my children during an emergency?

 A: Different protocols are activated for different emergencies.
 Depending on the nature of the emergency, your child may be released through normal pickup procedures at school, through a modified pickup process, or through a reunification process at an off-site location.
-During an emergency, information regarding this process will be released through our School Messenger system via phone calls and text messages.
-To sign up to receive text messages, visit here.
+During an emergency, information will be sent to all families via email, text and automated call through ParentSquare.

 Q: How do I pick up my children during an emergency?
 May I pick up children who are not mine?